Find out which French visa or permit you need to visit, live, work or study in France.

 Applying for a French short-stay visa

 You can fill out this application form for a Schengen visa.
-As at 2014, the non-refundable fee for processing a Schengen application is EUR 60 (reduced rate for citizens of Bosnia, Moldavia, Russia, Ukraine and Georgia).
+As at 2014, the non-refundable fee for processing a Schengen application is EUR 60 (reduced rate of EUR for citizens of Amenia, Azerbaijan, Georgia, Russia and Ukraine, as well as those with a non-biometric passport from Albania, Bosnia and Herzegovina, Former Yugoslav Republic of Macedonia, Moldova, Montenegro and Serbia; those with biometric passports do not require a Schengen visa).

-You may be granted a Schengen visa for a single entry or for multiple entries, and it can be valid for up to five years.
+You may be granted a Schengen visa for a single entry, double entry or for multiple entries, which can be valid for up to five years.

-You can apply for one of these visas if you are:
+You can submit a French visa application for a long-stay if you are:

 - employed (with at least a year-long contract).